 Since 1985, the Claremont Forum has been bringing people together around the things that matter most - good food, great books, local art and a community that looks out for one another.

 We do that through our Sunday Claremont Farmers & Artisans Market, our Bookshop in the Claremont Packing House, and though the Prison Library Project, one of the nation's largest books-to-prisoners programs.
-And starting April 1, we're adding something new - The Branch, an art space in Claremont's East Village built around local artists and their work.
+And starting April 1, we're adding something new - The Commons, an art space in Claremont's East Village built around local artists and their work.

 The Claremont Forum